mimersql/MimerPy/doc/userguide.rst

 Every time an :meth:`execute` is called from a connection or a cursor, a transaction, if not already open, starts.
 The transaction is supposed to be open until a :meth:`rollback` or a :meth:`commit` is performed.
 Unfortunately this is not always true.
-If a DDL statement is executed the transaction will implicitly end.
+If a Data Definition Language(DDL) statement is executed the transaction will implicitly end.
 Because of this there are some limitations and a few things to keep in mind while using the current version MimerPy.

-* DLL and DML statements should (can) not be mixed in the same transaction.
+* DLL and Data Manipulation Language (DML) statements should (can) not be mixed in the same transaction.
 * DDL statement are always committed.

 In most sequences of DDL and DML mixing, MimerPy will raise a